Telonemid: Evolution

 Telonemia is a clade of protists that branch independently from other eukaryotic supergroups groups as their own 'micro-kingdom'.
 Early molecular analyses of Telonemia placed them as an independent branch within the SAR supergroup, a diverse clade of eukaryotes that contain Rhizaria, Alveolata and Stramenopila.
 Other analyses proposed a close relationship with centrohelids, katablepharids, cryptomonads and haptophytes.
 At this time, they were suggested to have evolutionary significance in being a possible transitional form between ecologically important heterotrophic and photosynthetic species among chromalveolates.

-The present phylogenetic analyses place them as sister to the SAR supergroup in a clade commonly known as TSAR, which is widely accepted by the scientific community.
-(Note: Some recent studies do not recover the TSAR clade and find telonemids to branch within or sister to Haptista, albeit with moderate support.)
-As the sister clade to SAR, Telonemia has a key position in the tree of eukaryotic life.
-They are morphologically complex organisms that combine characteristics of different SAR lineages.
-The main trait uniting each SAR lineage has been described in at least one genus of Telonemia: tripartite mastigonemes in the flagella, typical of stramenopiles and described in Lateronema; cortical alveoli underneath the plasma membrane, typical of alveolates and described in Lateronema; and fine pseudopodia (filopodia), typical of rhizarians and described in Telonema.
+Several phylogenetic studies place telonemids as sister to the SAR supergroup in a clade known as TSAR.
+Other studies do not recover the TSAR clade and find telonemids to branch within or sister to Haptista, albeit with moderate support.
+Telonemids are morphologically complex organisms that combine characteristics of different SAR lineages.
+The main trait uniting each SAR lineage has been described in at least one telonemid genus: tripartite mastigonemes in the flagella, typical of stramenopiles and described in Lateronema; cortical alveoli underneath the plasma membrane, typical of alveolates and described in Lateronema; and fine pseudopodia (filopodia), typical of rhizarians and described in Telonema.
 Moreover, Arpakorses presents a kinetid structure similar to that seen in Rhizaria, and Telonema subtile presents microtubules in a formation superficially resembling the apical complex of apicomplexans.

 All telonemid genera possess a highly intricate multi-layered cytoskeleton, whose complexity is not found in any other eukaryote.
 This finding may indicate that telonemids have retained an ancestral cytoskeleton organization that has been lost in other eukaryotes.